Skip to main content

 Problem: The voice pipeline has two fundamentally different interaction patterns — real-time conversation (streaming, low latency) and background tasks (multi-step, autonomous).Decision: Use both Anthropic SDKs.
 Client SDK (@anthropic-ai/sdk) for voice path with streaming.
 Agent SDK (@anthropic-ai/claude-agent-sdk) for background tasks with agentic loops.
 Both connect to the same MCP servers.Trade-off: Two SDK integrations to maintain, two authentication flows.
 But optimizes each path for its requirements — voice gets minimum latency, background gets full agentic capability.

 Problem: Cloud API calls cost money, add latency, and send data off-device.
 Local models (Qwen3.5 27B) now score competitively on function calling benchmarks.
 Most voice interactions are simple enough for local models.Decision: Three-tier routing.
-Tier 1: intent classification via a micro-model (< 50ms).
+Tier 1: intent classification via a micro-model (under 50ms).
 Tier 2: local Ollama for simple requests.
 Tier 3: Claude for complex reasoning.
 Automatic fallback between tiers.Trade-off: Routing complexity is higher than a single API call.
 Misclassification degrades experience.
 But cost savings are substantial for high-volume voice interactions.

 Problem: True AI agents need memory that persists across sessions.
 Working memory (in-context) is insufficient for long-term recall.Decision: Three-tier memory architecture.
 Working memory: per-session conversation history with automatic LLM summarization.
 Episodic memory: cross-session recall via Redis with heuristic save decisions.
 Semantic memory: embedding-based vector search using Redis Vector Search and Ollama embeddings.Trade-off: Redis Vector Search is less capable than dedicated vector databases (Pinecone, Weaviate).
 But it avoids adding another infrastructure dependency — Redis is already required for sessions and scheduling.